Learn More About Our Comprehensive Eye Care

 - Thyroid dysfunction

-- Autoimmune disease like rheumatoid arthritis, sarcoidosis, psoriasis, eczema, and others.
+- Autoimmune diseases like rheumatoid arthritis, sarcoidosis, psoriasis, eczema, and others.

 Some medications can have ocular side effects.
 Drugs that affect the central and peripheral nervous system (anticholinergics, antidepressants, antipsychotics,) may result in blurred vision, especially for near tasks.